Beimnet-svg/TTK4145_elevator_lab/Project-go/README.md

 - If packet loss over some threshold, go into single elevator mode, as our current approach is not reliable when packet loss > 80-90%
 - Comment on get functions
 - Just send elevator, dont need anything else
+- UpdateOrderCOunter -> This was made, knowing that it would not lead to race conditions, but after reasessing the usecase, and go language, it should have been changed to a chanel.

 Stuff to do before delivering